Transcript: Nuts and Bolts of Cholesterol Lowering

-Part of this is from nuts uncanny ability to lower bad cholesterol, and the worse off you are, the better it works.
+Part of this is from nuts’ uncanny ability to lower bad cholesterol.
+And the worse off you are, the better it works.
 It’s not like nuts just cut your cholesterol a set percentage from wherever you start from.
-If your LDL starts out under 130 (and we’d really like to see it about half that) then eating nuts lowers LDL about 3%.
-But start out in the mid hundreds and nuts work twice as heard, and if you’re off the charts ready to keel over any moment, nuts drop your bad cholesterol an average of like 10%.
+If your LDL starts out under 130 (and we’d really like to see it about half that), then, eating nuts lowers LDL about three percent.
+But, start out in the mid-100s, and nuts work twice as hard.
+And, if you’re off the charts, ready to keel over any moment, nuts drop your bad cholesterol an average of like ten percent.